-As I was coaching one of our That Clean Life for Business Members on how to create a lead magnet, she asked a really great question: "So what happens after people sign up for my mailing list?"
+As I was coaching one of our That Clean Life Members on how to create a lead magnet, she asked a really great question: "So what happens after people sign up for my mailing list?"

 "Well..."
 I said, "You have to nourish those leads so you can convert them into clients."